dakmurzina/EDA-Austin-Bike-Sharing/README.md

 # Analysis of  Bikes Stations

-Welcome to our final project for Nanodgree CFGdegree data specialisation with Code First Girls.
-It was done by [Dinara Akmurzina](https://github.com/dakmurzina), [Magdalena Krupa](https://github.com/magkrupa), [Marina Zviagina](https://github.com/marina-zviagina), [Sharyn McPherson](https://github.com/ShaMcP), [Vanessa Chan](https://github.com/vjfychan), [Lamiaa Bahgat](https://github.com/LamiaaBahgat).
+Welcome to our final project for CFGdegree data specialisation with Code First Girls. \

 # Description